JackPendarvesRead/FluffyLabsConfigManagerTools/FluffyLabsConfigManagerTools/README.md

 ## Utilities

+The most useful way to use this lib is through the utilities.
+The following is a quick summary of what there is and how it is used.

-All utilities have XML comments so should show intellisense when you use them in Visual Studio.
-Here is a brief summary of what all of the current utilities offer.
+Note: All utilities have XML comments so should show intellisense when you use them in Visual Studio.

 ### ButtonUtil
 Adds a button configuration with customisable Action